clarkevansteenderen/spede_sampler_R/README.md

 | resampled_9.nex  | 6  | 11 | 10 | 10  |
 | resampled_10.nex | 7  | 9  | 12 | 10  |

 The resulting summary plots for each measure can be plotted as shown below, using the **Summary Plots** tab.
-The number of A1) clusters and A2) entities at each dataset size (the dotted lines indicate the expected number of species (n = 5), and species + lineages (n = 11) in the dataset), B) The oversplitting ratios with and without singletons across dataset sizes (the dotted line indicates the expected ratio of 1), C) the percentage of singleton sequences across dataset sizes, D) Barplots highlighting which predefined groups were oversplit by the GMYC, and E) The percentage match scores between predefined groups and GMYC species across dataset sizes.
+The number of A1) clusters and A2) entities at each dataset size (the dotted lines indicate the expected number of species (n = 5), and species + lineages (n = 11) in the dataset), B) The splitting ratios with and without singletons across dataset sizes (the dotted line indicates the expected ratio of 1), C) the percentage of singleton sequences across dataset sizes, D) Barplots highlighting which predefined groups were oversplit by the GMYC, and E) The percentage match scores between predefined groups and GMYC species across dataset sizes.
 Triangles represent mean values.

 <img src="combo_plots_cochineal.png" alt="drawing" width="500"/>

 A1 and A2 indicate that the number of clusters and entities recorded approach the same number of predefined species and lineages (n = 11), and that the asymptotic shape suggests that further sampling in the same collecting areas is unlikely to yield further species or lineages.
-Plot B shows that the user-defined groups were underestimates of species richness, as the average oversplitting ratio always exceeds a value of 1.
-The presence of singletons tended to result in higher oversplitting ratios than when they were excluded, which is more pronounced in smaller datasets (25% - 50%).
+Plot B shows that the user-defined groups were underestimates of species richness, as the average splitting ratio always exceeds a value of 1.
+The presence of singletons tended to result in higher splitting ratios than when they were excluded, which is more pronounced in smaller datasets (25% - 50%).
 Plot C shows how the percentage of singletons decreased as the dataset size increased.
-Plot D graphically shows the predefined groups that were oversplit by the GMYC, with *D. tomensosus* showing the greatest mean oversplitting ratio.
+Plot D graphically shows the predefined groups that were oversplit by the GMYC, with *D. tomensosus* showing the greatest mean splitting ratio.
 Plot E shows that the overall percentage match scores, including and excluding singletons, remained high irrespective of data size.

 ---